A computer as a home media center

 Reboot the PC and it will start Kodi automatically.

 Except that contrary to the Raspberry, you will not be able to control it with the TV remote.
-It does not matter how hard I search, there is no PC on the market that supports CEC (the hardware is simply missing).
+It does not matter how hard I searched, there is no PC on the market that supports CEC out of the box; the hardware is simply missing.

-It might make sense to install the package cec-utils, but it seems to be optional.
+It might make sense to install the package cec-utils, but it is not required.

 If your PC can be connected with an ethernet cable, it should be the preferred solution, as it works out-of-the-box.